byterubpay/byterub-site/_posts/2019-05-14-logs-for-the-ByteRub-Research-Lab-meeting-held-on-2019-05-14.md

 **\<sarang>** Yep, waiting on all authors to sign off
 **\<suraeNoether>** MRL11 is still in progress, but now that clsag and dlsag are off my plate, it's being cranked up in terms of priority
 **\<suraeNoether>** i anticipate rapid progress on that as well
-**\<suraeNoether>** May 20-24, sarang and endogenic and I are doing the Monero workshop, and I believe we may be having Gao from Clemson come give us talks on starks and fully homomorphic encryption in the RLWE setting
+**\<suraeNoether>** May 20-24, sarang and endogenic and I are doing the ByteRub workshop, and I believe we may be having Gao from Clemson come give us talks on starks and fully homomorphic encryption in the RLWE setting
 **\<suraeNoether>** (sarang, we should do some studying before then together on that)
 **\<sarang>** of course
 **\<suraeNoether>** I gave a talk, sat on a panel, and gave an interview at the magical crypto conference